LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/08-Epsilons.md

 ### 3. Drawing epsilon transitions

-Let's start with adding a new test case to our `Test_drawFSM` test function which uses a branch regex.
-This will let us define what we want our `mermaid` graph to look like for FSMs with epsilon transitions.
+Let's start with adding a new test case to our `Test_drawFSM` test function which uses an epsilon transition.

 ```diff
 @@ // draw_test.go